mikeizbicki/cmc-csci040/week_10/README.md

 **Q5: Why do a potentially controversial assignment that raises ethical and legal considerations?**

+The Association for Computing Machinery (ACM) is the main professional organization for computer scientists.
-The ACM's <a href=https://www.acm.org/code-of-ethics>Code of Ethics and Professional Conduct</a> begins by stating that computing professionals "should reflect upon the wider impacts of their work", and accreditation agencies like ABET <a href=https://www.abet.org/accreditation/accreditation-criteria/criteria-for-accrediting-engineering-programs-2020-2021/>require that we teach students ethics</a>.
+Their <a href=https://www.acm.org/code-of-ethics>Code of Ethics and Professional Conduct</a> begins by stating that computing professionals "should reflect upon the wider impacts of their work", and this assignment gives students the technical foundation needed to reflect on the wider impacts of bots.

+Furthermore, accreditation agencies like ABET <a href=https://www.abet.org/accreditation/accreditation-criteria/criteria-for-accrediting-engineering-programs-2020-2021/>require that we teach students ethics</a>.
+These ethical discussions are traditionally completely separate from technical assignments.
+But I believe that by incorporating ethics directly into the technical assignments, the ethical considerations become much more salient and easier to engage with, and the technical assignments also become more fun.

 ## Lab